nik-x625/qlines_app/README.md

 - alias iotc="cd /opt/platform"
 - alias p="ps -ef | egrep 'apache|sql|mongo|python'"
 - in each host, enter the "iotc" and update the git.
 This way you will have the SSH key on the Git.
+- to change the command line prompt for easier readings, edit ~/.bashrc file and change PS1 entry based on LAB or PROD environment.

 **Deployment to cloud vps** => deprecated because the production now is on Docker too